Q: I’m looking to rent or purchase cross country skis. Can you help me?

 A: Again, a compilation of ideas from the XC mailing list:

-- The Birke has a lost and found located at the Vet’s Center in Hayward.
+- The Birke has a lost and found located at the Veteran’s Community Center in Hayward.

-- The club used to produce Madnorski ski stickers and we’re considering making those available in the future.
+- The club has Madnorski ski stickers for purchase.
 If you’re a club member, they make a great way to personalize your skis and hopefully prevent someone from inadvertently walking off with them.

 - Check with the local ski shops (New Moon, Riverbrook, etc.) – sometimes the person that “borrowed” your skis will contact a shop looking for their skis.